rustdesk/doc.rustdesk.com/content/self-host/rustdesk-server-pro/installscript/Docker/_index.en.md

 With Docker Compose you HAVE to use `network_mode: "host"` to ensure licensing works.
 Install Docker using this [guide](https://docs.docker.com/engine/install) to ensure its the most up to date!

-Here is a A Step-by-Step Guide, https://h3x0r.tech/setting-up-a-rustdesk-server-with-docker, please change to rustdesk-server-pro accordingly.

 Copy the below into `compose.yml`.

 ```yaml